digital-analysis-co/digital-analysis-co/docs/blog/posts/share_events_google_analytics_google_ads.md

 There are actually 3 ways that I know of to share data between Google Analytics and Google Ads.

+* Linking Google Analytics with Google Ads
+* Adding a Google Ads Property ID as a Destination to the Google Tag (GTAG)
+* Add a Google Ads Conversion Tag to the Site via Google Tag Manager

 ## Linking Google Analytics with Google Ads

 According to [Google's guide to sharing data between GA4 and Google Ads](https://support.google.com/analytics/answer/9379420?hl=en#zippy=%2Cin-this-article), benefits include: